OlgaStarikova/online-book-store/README.md

 6. **API Documentation**:

    Access the API documentation via Swagger at `http://localhost:8088/api/swagger-ui/index.html#/`.

-7. **Postman**
+8. **Postman**
    Use a Postman for generate queries
    You can download the collection of postman's queries here:

    [BooksOnlineStore.postman_collection.json](https://github.com/user-attachments/files/17005904/BooksOnlineStore.postman_collection.json)

+   ***Tutorial video for Postman using***
-   Login to application
+   + Login to application

     https://github.com/user-attachments/assets/49405c03-49c9-4006-bc3a-699aedcceb44

-   Get all books
+  +  Get all books

    https://github.com/user-attachments/assets/122c808a-f35a-46cc-8a37-d8d510f2d183

 ## AWS
-### How you can test deployed instance of the application on AWS
+### You can test deployed instance of the application on AWS!

-The project was launched on AWS http://ec2-54-235-185-184.compute-1.amazonaws.com/swagger-ui/index.html
+The project has the launched example on AWS http://ec2-54-235-185-184.compute-1.amazonaws.com/swagger-ui/index.html

-You can test it as Admin using this Login and Password:
+To login with an Admin authority, use this Login and Password:
 ```json
 {
   "email": "Admin@gmail.com",